 Epigenetics is the study of how your behaviours and environment can cause changes in the way your genes work.
 Unlike genetic changes, epigenetic changes are reversible and do not change your DNA sequence.
-Epigenetics acts like a switch, turning genes on or off which affect how your body reads your DNA sequence.
+Epigenetics acts like a switch, turning genes on or off which affects how your body reads your DNA sequence.
 Epigenetics can also impact health.
-Epigenetic changes occur throughout our lives due to factors such as stress, exercise, diet, alcohol and aging.
+Epigenetic changes occur throughout our lives due to factors such as stress, exercise, diet, alcohol, and aging.

 Chronic stress can impact our genes via epigenetic changes that increase the rate of mental health problems such as depression and anxiety.

 An interesting new study on epigenetics highlights the importance of switching off from stress.
 Researchers took DNA samples from a group of paramedical students at two points in time, before and after a stressful event.
 The results confirmed previous studies in that stress influenced epigenetics, and this, in turn, led to increased rates of distress, anxiety, and depression.

 It's well known that a strong sense of social support and community belonging is protective against mental health problems.
 In this study, the researchers confirmed that students who had high levels of social support or community belonging, showed lower levels of stress-induced mental health problems, compared to those who didn't have strong social support.

 The new and unique aspect of this research was that for the first time, it was shown that those who had the strongest social support and sense of community belonging, also had much fewer epigenetic changes in their genes.

 The upshot of this research is that it proves the importance of switching off from stress.
 Whether it's from connecting with your loved ones or community, getting some exercise, or taking a yoga class, it is hugely beneficial for both your physical and mental health and now we know why.
 Epigenetics!